LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 #### Training

 Domains that use either the LivePerson NLU v2 engine or a 3rd-party NLU engine must be explicitly trained (i.e., click the **Train** button).
 This process takes the raw training data and uses it to create a “machine-learning” model that generalizes the data.
 The resulting model is then used to make predictions on user utterances.

-With domains that use LivePerson NLU v2 or a 3rd-party NLU engine, most of the necessary work to be able to make predictions on user utterances is performed *at training time*.
+With domains that use the LivePerson NLU v2 engine or a 3rd-party NLU engine, most of the work needed to be able to make predictions on user utterances is performed *at training time*.

-In contrast, domains that use the LivePerson NLU v1 engine aren’t trained; there is no machine-learning model created.
-The comparison of the user utterance against the intents and entities in order to make predictions on the user utterances is performed at run time.
-With LivePerson NLU v1, be aware that the larger the domain, the more time the response takes.
-This is because most of the necessary work is performed *at run time*.
+In contrast, domains that use the LivePerson NLU v1 engine aren’t trained, and there is no machine-learning model created.
+The comparison of the user utterance against the intents and entities in order to make predictions is performed at run time.

+With domains that use the LivePerson NLU v1 engine, be aware that the larger the domain, the more time the prediction response takes.
+This is because most of the work needed is performed *at run time*.

 ### Add a domain